JuliaParallel/MPI.jl/docs/src/external.md

 ## Binary requirements

-You will need to ensure that the binaries are built correctly.
-In particular, if you are using [using a system-provided MPI backend](@ref using_system_mpi), you will also need to use the system provided binary for the package in question.
+You need to ensure that external libraries are built correctly.
+In particular, if you are [using a system-provided MPI backend](@ref using_system_mpi) in Julia, you also need to use the *same* system-provided binary for all packages and external libraries you use.

-## Passing handles via `ccall`
+## Passing MPI handles via `ccall`

 When passing MPI.jl handle objects ([`MPI.Comm`](@ref), [`MPI.Info`](@ref), etc) to C/C++ functions [via `ccall`](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/), you should pass the object directly as an argument, and specify the argument type as either the underlying handle type (`MPI.API.MPI_Comm`, `MPI.API.MPI_Info`, etc.), or a pointer (`Ptr{MPI.API.MPI_Comm}`, `Ptr{MPI.API.MPI_Info}`, etc.).
 This will internally handle the unwrapping, but ensure that a reference is kept to avoid premature garbage collection.